 I DON"T LIKE THE BIBLE AND I DON"T WANT TO USE IT, CAN I STILL BE A POWWOW?

 Then Powwow is probably not for you.
 A serious academic study of European folk magic or English Cunning Craft and the American folk magic traditions; such as Powwow, Hoodoo, and even the Mexican practice of Curandero, will reveal the Judeo-Christian foundations of all of these systems.
 Without a belief in God or the Bible, your Powwow isn't the real deal.
 Our cultural ancestors brought their various forms of Christianity to the new world with them.
 It is this melding pot that the Powwow tradition is born from.
 But don't take my word for it, let history and academia be your guide.
 Search out old newspaper articles about Powwow, read the old grimoires (Long Lost Friend, Romanusbuchlein, Albertus Magnus, Keys of Solomon, TSSBM, just to name a few.....).
 Then read Aurand's Powwow Book.
 Then read The Red Church.
 Then go to the Kutztown University Library, they have loads of information to work with.
 Then study the history of the Lutheran church here in Pennsylvania.
 Then research the immigration waves of the early German settlers.
 I provide links to all of this information, in various places throughout this website.
 Without the Bible, your Powwow just isn't Powwow.
 That's really the bottom line.
-Certainly you may try to piece together a Powwow practice by removing all the Christian elements, but then you've got very little left and your practice is a pale and false reflection of what our cultural ancestors, as well as modern practitioners, are trying to preserve.
+Certainly you may try to piece together a Powwow practice by removing all the Christian elements, but then you've got very little left and your practice is a pale and false reflection of what our cultural ancestors, as well as modern practitioners, practice.
 Without the Bible, you deny a very crucial and important piece of our ancestral lineage.
 I recommed reading THIS LINK.
 It is the wikipedia information page about the early German Americans.
 It gives an historically accurate portrayal of the religious persuasions of our ancestors.
 Very informative!